 But, if not, well…

 As you can see, now we got our visual displayed in 159 milliseconds!
 And, the DAX query took 12 milliseconds!
 No Direct Query this time, and if we go and check the query in DAX Studio, we will notice that our aggregation table was matched, even if we used the Direct Query table as a reference within the measure!

 That’s fine, as it means that most frequently running queries (targeting data from the previous 3 months) will be satisfied using the Import mode aggregated table!

 As the next optimization step, I want to build an aggregated tables over “cold” data, that could potentially satisfy the most frequently ran users’ queries, which need to pull the data before the “tipping point” (older than 3 months).
 That will slightly increase the data model size, but it will significantly increase the report performance.

-So, only in some specific use cases, when a user needs to see some high level of grain within the “cold” data, Power BI will fire the query directly to an underlying database.
+So, only in some specific use cases, when a user needs to see some low level of grain within the “cold” data, Power BI will fire the query directly to an underlying database.

 Let’s create two aggregated tables over “cold” data, based on our dimensions.
 The first will aggregate the data based on the date:

 SELECT datePlacedID ,SUM(profit) profit ,SUM(countBet) countBet FROM factBetSummaryCold GROUP BY datePlacedID

 While the second will aggregate the data grouped by sport type:

 SELECT sportTypeID ,SUM(profit) profit ,SUM(countBet) countBet FROM factBetSummaryCold GROUP BY sportTypeID